The family anguish behind Paul Mescal’s big Oscar moment

 An ‘ugly’ Oscar reaction, shared sibling spotlight and mother’s cancer battle: Meet Paul Mescal’s family

-The Irish actor’s family will attend the 2023 Oscars ceremony in Los Angeles to support the Best Actor nominee
+The Irish actor attended the 2023 Oscars ceremony in Los Angeles with his family

 Paul Mescal speaks fluent Irish

 This awards season, Paul Mescal has captured hearts everywhere.
-From his portrayal as a loving father in the coming-of-age film Aftersun to speaking fluent Irish on the BAFTAs red carpet, the 27-year-old actor is set to turn heads once again at the 2023 Academy Awards – where he is nominated for Best Actor in a Leading Role.
+From his portrayal as a loving father in the coming-of-age film Aftersun to speaking fluent Irish on the BAFTAs red carpet, the 27-year-old actor has turned heads once again at the 2023 Academy Awards – where he is nominated for Best Actor in a Leading Role.

 And throughout it all, Paul Mescal’s supportive family has been by his side — even as his mother battles cancer.
+In fact, Mescal’s mother, Dearbhla, was seen sitting next to her son at this year’s Oscars ceremony.

-The Irish actor was born and raised in County Kildare where his mother, Dearbhla, worked as a police officer and his father, Paul, was a school teacher.
+The Irish actor was born and raised in County Kildare where his mother worked as a police officer and his father, Paul, was a school teacher.
 Mescal, the eldest of three, went on to study acting at The Lir Academy at Trinity College Dublin before booking his breakout role in the 2020 Hulu series, Normal People.

 It appears that Mescal isn’t the only talented one in his family.
 His brother, Donnacha, works in New York, while his 19-year-old sister, Nell, is a musician.
 The indie folk singer, who’s already released three singles, dropped out of high school in October 2021 to pursue a music career in London.
 In an interview with Rolling Stone UK, Nell explained that she had the full support of her family behind her.